 A reader asked me for a gluten-free version of my easy vegan grilled naan when I posted it last month.
-So I've been trying to come up with a recipe that is as close as possible to the real thing.
-Today, I have for you the best vegan gluten free naan, and it's a keeper.
+So I've been trying to come up with a recipe that is as close as possible to the real thing, and today, I have for you the best vegan gluten free naan.
+It's a keeper.

 This naan is super simple to make, and if you follow instructions you could be eating naan this afternoon for lunch.
 All you will need is some pantry ingredients you likely already have around if you're used to gluten-free baking.
 Let's get started.

 - Why you'll love this gluten-free naan

 - Tips for rolling out the gf naan and placing it on the griddle

 - More tips and tricks for making a foolproof gluten free naan

 - What do I serve this gf naan with?

 - More vegan gluten free breads

 - Step by step photos for making gf naan

 - It's soft and light.